When my husband and I got engaged in 2010, I felt simultaneously thrilled and like I needed to brace myself for an oncoming wave.

 We even ended up in the DC/Maryland/Virginia edition of The Knot, and our photographer threw in a CD of our photographs to thank us (for which some photographers charge extra).

-The wedding industry constantly attempts to up-sell brides and grooms on so many items, and it was reassuring to realize that none of those (expensive) superfluities mattered.
+The wedding industry constantly attempts to up-sell brides and grooms, and it was reassuring to realize that none of those (expensive) superfluities mattered.